Monitor and analyze infrastructure state

 Filter using facts

-You can examine nodes in more detail by filtering by node facts.
+You can examine node states in more detail by filtering by node facts.
 For example, you can check that nodes you’ve updated have successfully changed, or find out what OS or IP address a set of failed nodes is running to better understand the failure.
 You might also filter by facts to fulfill an auditor’s request for information, such as the number of nodes running a new version of software.

 To filter by node fact: